radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/update-an-environment.md

 ## Next steps

 After reading this guide you should have an understanding of the steps required to update an environment.
-To learn how to import a configuration file to an existing environment, review the guide on [importing a configuration file](import-configuration-file.md).